 4. Download the new PDF

-Who uses PDF to Grayscale?
+Who uses Convert PDF to Black & White?

 Common real-world scenarios where this tool saves time.